seibert-media/automatix/README.md

  execute the command in function context.
 If you declare variables globally they remain across commands.

+If you need to have access to the content of these variables in non-python steps, you can use the PYVARS variable.
+You can set and read attributes in python (like in PERSISTENT_VARS), but you can also use these attributes in all other pipeline steps and even for conditions.

 For **python** action there are some modules, constants and functions which are already imported (check command.py): e.g.
 `re, subprocess, quote(from shlex)`